Guidance on the legal issues surrounding the terms and conditions of employment

 The CIPD’s view is that such ‘fire and rehire’ practices should only ever be considered as an absolute last resort if changes to employment contracts are critical and voluntary agreement is not possible.

 ‘Fire and rehire’ – also known as ‘dismissal and re-engagement’ is not a new practice.
 It is legally allowed in the UK but does carry serious risk of costly claims and wider commercial repercussions if not managed or implemented correctly.
 In light of recent questionable practice by some employers the UK government has announced that a new statutory code will be introduced to “detail how businesses must hold fair, transparent and meaningful consultations on proposed changes to employment terms”.
 The code will outline the practical steps that employers should follow if the decision is made to carry out dismissal and re-engagement.
 The code will also be used by a court or Employment Tribunal when considering relevant cases, including unfair dismissal.
 We will update this guide when the statutory code becomes available.

 Employers must recognise that this approach creates a high risk of legal claims, reputational damage and an adverse effect on employee relations.
 It should only be undertaken after extensive consultation and consideration of all other alternatives.

 In this guide, we look at the laws around ‘firing and rehiring’ and, more importantly, ways to find a different solution.

-The impact of COVID-19 has had a huge effect on employers, causing operational disruption, increased supply costs, loss of revenue, reduced productivity.
-They have had to react, adapt and effect change to their processes.
+COVID-19 has caused operational disruption, increased supply costs, loss of revenue, and reduced productivity.
+Employers have had to react, adapt and effect change to their processes.